mvolkmann/blog/src/rust.md

 set -x PATH $PATH $HOME/.cargo/bin
 ```

-Verify installation by entering `rustc --version`.
+Verify installation by entering `rustc --version`
+which should output the version of the `rustc` command that is installed.

-Once installed, to update the version of Rust enter `rustup update`.
+Once installed, to update the version of all the Rust tools
+enter `rustup update`.

 ## Learning Resources

-Resources are learning Rust include:
+Resources for learning Rust include:

 - `rustup doc` command

-  - displays local documentation installed along with Rust
+  This displays local documentation that is installed along with Rust
-    in the default web browser
-  - can read even when offline
+  in the default web browser.
+It can be read even when offline and includes:
-  - includes

   - API documentation
   - "The Rust Programming Language" book
   - "Rust by Example" book
   - "The Rust Reference" book which is more detailed
     than "The Rust Programming Language" book
   - "The Cargo Book" book
   - and much more

 - {% aTargetBlank "https://www.rust-lang.org/", "Rust website" %}